bonnie-23/banshe_task/README.md

 Alert dialogue pops up when deadline arrives where you can delete the goal or mark it as complete, or close to keep the goal and edit deadline later.
 Add a todolist for each goal.
 Click on a goal to see the todolist needed for achieving it.
 Edit each goal and its todolist.
+Once goal is done mark as complete.
+Mark completed goal as incomplete and edit.

 ------------------------------------------------------------------------------------------------------------------------------------------
 To install Banshe Task Manager: